-In this article, we advise customers who have the right tools and they are more confident in testing the immersion heaters with a multimeter.
-You can buy a multimeter on amazon or at the local merchants.
+In this article, we advise customers who have the right tools and they are more confident in testing the immersion heaters with a multimeter or clamp meter.
+You can buy a multimeter on Amazon or at the local merchants.
 This work involves electric testing.

 Read on and we show you:

 - What are the steps to check a heating element?

 - And what should you do if you find a fault?

 An immersion heater typically consists of three key components: a heating element, a thermostat and an automatic cut-off device.

 To diagnose a faulty immersion heater you have to carry out three tests: